 This simple milk bath recipe is the ultimate relaxer after a long day.
-Learn all about milk bath benefits and how to do a milk bath properly.
-Plus, my favorite essential oil blends for a bath soak.
+Learn all about milk bath benefits as well as how to do a milk bath properly.
+Plus, my favorite essential oil blends for a bath soak

 DIY MILK BATH